Facebook deploys special team as Israel-Gaza conflict spreads across social media

 Social media platforms have also faced accusations of censorship.
 Last week, BuzzFeed News reported that Facebook-owned Instagram had mistakenly removed content about al-Aqsa Mosque in Jerusalem where Israeli security police clashed with worshippers.

-The Thomson Reuters Foundation also reported that Instagram and Twitter Inc (TWTR.N) had blamed glitches for the deletion of posts mentioning the possible eviction of Palestinians from East Jerusalem.
+The Thomson Reuters Foundation also reported that Instagram and Twitter Inc had blamed glitches reut.rs/3ouaf0t for the deletion of posts mentioning the possible eviction of Palestinians from East Jerusalem.

 Facebook has banned Gaza’s Islamist rulers Hamas from its platform and removes content praising the group regarded by Israel, the United States and the European Union as a terrorist group.